 To learn more about what hard and soft costs to budget for in your office build-out, read our article Cost to Build Out Office Space: How to Plan and Budget.

-What TI Does Not Cover
+What Does TI Not Cover?

 On the other hand, landlords are not likely to let tenant use their TI on miscellaneous expenses specific to the tenant’s needs.
-If the improvement will not be useful or appealing to the next tenant to occupy the space, or can be removed when the tenant leaves, the landlord will receive no benefit from paying for it.
-While the landlord would almost always rather put money towards creating lasting value for their property, under some circumstances Landlord’s are willing to contribute a small portion of the TI allowance toward these types of expenses in an effort to secure the tenant and sweeten the deal for the tenant.
+If the improvement will not be useful or appealing to the next tenant to occupy the space or can be removed when the tenant leaves, the landlord will receive no benefit from paying for it.
+While the landlord would almost always rather put money towards creating lasting value for their property, under some circumstances, landlords are willing to contribute a small portion of the TI allowance toward these types of expenses in an effort to secure the tenant and sweeten the deal for the tenant.

 Some examples of these costs are:

-- Furniture, fixtures and equipment
+- Furniture, fixtures, and equipment

 - Electronic equipment